Vylon-Kleio/Notes-MD/Introduction-to-Computer-Science-by-CS50/CS50-WEEK-5.md

     }
 }
 ```

 - Notice how this list is sorted as it is built.
-To insert an element in this specific order, our code will still run in �(�) for each insertion, as in the worst case we will have to look through all current elements.
+To insert an element in this specific order, our code will still run in $\textbf{O}(n)$ for each insertion, as in the worst case we will have to look through all current elements.

 # Trees

 ---

-- _Binary search trees_ are another data structure that can be used to store data more efficiently such that it can be searched and retrieved.
+- **Binary search trees** are another data structure that can be used to store data more efficiently such that it can be searched and retrieved.
 - You can imagine a sorted sequence of numbers.

 ![](https://cs50.harvard.edu/x/2023/notes/5/cs50Week5Slide086.png)